 By Mark Cox

-Looks like we all might be in for a bumpy ride.
+Looks like aviation might be in for a bumpy ride in 2018 and beyond.

 How U.S. airports cope with ever-increasing demand, security concerns and creaking infrastructure is a topic that Jeffrey Price, aviation professor at Metropolitan State University of Denver and a trained pilot, has given a lot of thought to.
-(He and fellow aviation Professor Jeffrey Forrest have just written a fascinating new book about Denver’s airports, which you can check out below.)
-Following are Price’s comments to the Insider about the main challenges facing our airports over the next few years and how those challenges might be overcome:
+RED connected with Price to learn more about the challenges facing the nation's airports over the next few years and how those challenges might be overcome.

 1. The pros (and cons) of drones